d-led/otp_pony_node/README.md

 ## Backlog

+- expand the API coverage
+  - create messages
   - send (with timeout)
+  - conform to the C Node protocol
+- higher level API
+  - message builder & reader (hiding away current position)
 - testing strategy
 - remove the double term type checking in decode functions after testing is in place
-- remove the demo executable and treat the project as a library
+- treat and test the project as a library
 - reconnects / actor interface design?
 - multiple connections per `EInterface`